 We feel compelled to buy into things that have certain names attached to them.
 The power of a name is undeniable, as demonstrated time and time again in fashion and beauty industries.

 And as we live in the golden age of digital influencers, there’s no better time to demonstrate just how overwhelmingly profitable the principle of authority can be.
 A simple way to capitalize on this principle to improve your conversion rates is to partner with a popular influencer in your niche.

 Social proof is about conforming to the opinions of the majority.
 Authority is about conforming to the opinions of an influential figure.
 The principle of liking, however, is about recognizing superficial similarities in the person we’re being influenced by – or in digital marketing terms, being likable.

 This is where transparency is important.
 People may be more likely to purchase something from you when they’ve got a name, face, and story to attach to you.
-A good About Us page can help you establish your personal mission and vision, as well as your business, and build a personal rapport with the user through a simple piece of content.
+A good About Us page can help you establish your personal mission and vision and your business and build a personal rapport with the user through a simple piece of content.

-Perhaps the most famous principle is the final one: scarcity, or in more modern parlance, the Fear of Missing Out (FOMO).
-FOMO is an overwhelming force in marketing and sales, and one that continues to work in spite of the bad rap it’s gotten over time.
+Perhaps the most famous principle is the final one: scarcity, or the Fear of Missing Out (FOMO) in more modern parlance.
+FOMO is an overwhelming force in marketing and sales and one that continues to work despite the bad rap it’s gotten over time.
 People don’t like to be held hostage, and they really don’t like when scarcity is used artificially (in fact, that practice can backfire tremendously).